Emmat91/RoboCatApp/RoboApp_master/openCV_readme.txt

-This is the instruction for setting up NDK for openCV
+This is the instruction for setting up NDK for openCV download OpenCV-2.4.10-android-sdk from the downloads section at first, then:

 1. download NDK from https://developer.android.com/tools/sdk/ndk/index.html
    unzip it and be sure the path to the NDK does not contain any space
 2. creat a file "grade.properties" at the root of the project folder